The Board of Directors of American Atheists is made up of dedicated volunteers who oversee the operations and continued success of the organization.

 Mr. Andrews was elected to the American Atheists Board of Directors in 2016.

 He enjoys performing magic and mentalism, especially when they can be used to teach lessons about skepticism.
-Matt lives in Austin, Texas with his wife Beth.
+Matt lives in Austin, Texas.

 Mr. Dillahunty was elected to the Board of Directors in 2015.

 Amanda Knief is the director of Iowa State University’s Lectures Program.
 She received her B.S. in Journalism and Communication from Iowa State and her J.D. from Drake University Law School.
 She worked as legislative counsel for the Iowa Legislature before working in Washington, D.C. for the Secular Coalition for America and American Atheists.
 She also worked as an analyst for the Library of Congress’ Congressional Research Service before moving back to Iowa.
 Amanda loves traveling and is often accompanied by her Yorkie, Sagan.